 Electricity tariffs explained

-Tariffs can be tricky, especially as there is more than one type to get your head around.
+Tariffs can be tricky to understand, especially as there is more than one type to get your head around.
 We’ve created a quick guide that answers some of the most common questions.

 What is a tariff?